aileot/nvim-laurel/APPENDIX.md

 ## Hotpot.nvim: Clear compiled Lua cache

-Probably because I often run multiple nvim instances in editing nvim config files, hotpot.nvim sometimes fails to catch up the latest.
+Probably because I often run multiple nvim instances in editing nvim config files, hotpot.nvim is sometimes unaware of the latest changes.
 In such cases, the following codes would be useful.

 ```fennel